 See how well you suit this job in Career Planner.

-The academic subject requirements for entry into the training and education branches vary between the forces, but in all three a degree is essential and entry is not possible with an HND only.
+In all three armed forces a degree is essential and entry is not possible with a HND only.

 All three services run a system of sponsorship so that, if you apply for a commission prior to your final year, you may be eligible for a financial bursary per year.
-Your ULO will give you details of sponsorship.
+Your ULO can also give you details of sponsorship.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.